 The first time I thought about baking classic French financiers, I had more questions than the cake tins in my pantry.
 What are financier cakes?
 Do I need a financier pan to make French financiers?

-So, when I did make them, I included all the answers in my first financier cake recipe post (click that link to know why they are called so).
-While those came out picture-perfect, these classic pistachio financiers are more rustic.
+So, when I did make them, I included all the answers in my first French financier cake recipe post.
+While those came out picture-perfect, these classic pistachio financiers are more rustic.ย

 My husband and son had no idea what they were eating but that floral taste of saffron, the mild sweetness of pistachio, and that nutty aroma was instantly familiar.
 With each bite, I could see their sense of comfort and the feeling that festivities were around the corner.